grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ### 1. Disable memberlist cluster label verification

-By default memberlist will verify the cluster label.
-But by default too, all cluster labels are an empty string which means, if different systems that using memberlist and not setting the cluster label, they can talk with each other.
-The very first step is for us to disable cluster label verification flag.
-In helm we do this by setting the following structured config.
-In mimir-distributed helm chart version x.x.x this value will be the default hence you don't have to do this step at all.
+Cluster label verification flag is enabled by default.
+However, cluster label default value is an empty string.
+If different systems that using memberlist and not setting the cluster label, they can talk with each other.
+To disable cluster label verification flag, set the following structured config.

 ```
 mimir